jara001/f1tenth-rules/rules.md

 1. Time Trial is a race with a goal to drive through the designated track as fast as possible.
 The idea is to push the algorithms to their limits.

-2. The race consists of two heats.
-Each heat lasts for 5 minutes, and the goal is to drive a single lap in as short time as possible and/or to drive as many complete laps as possible.
-Crashing and stopping the car does not pause the heat timer.
+2. Each team has two attempts.
+Each attempt lasts for 5 minutes, and the goal is to drive a single lap in as short time as possible and/or to drive as many complete laps as possible.
+Stopping the car does not pause the heat timer.

-3. The heat sessions are split in two with a one one-hour practice session in between.
-The teams have to book a time slot in each session.
-The schedule of the sessions will be shared with the teams before the race.
+3. Each team is provided two dedicated time slot for their Time Trial.
+Every team will finish their first attempt before we move on to the second attempts.
+The schedule will be shared with the teams on the morning of the event.

-4. Each team is provided two dedicated time slot for their vehicle to qualify.
 No time extensions are given and after the 5 minutes we move on to the next time slot and the next team.
-There will be 1-5 minutes of dedicated time to switch from one team to the next.
-If a team is not able to run the car in this dedicated time slot, the qualification phase is not passed for this team.
+There will be 1-2 minutes of dedicated time to switch from one team to the next.
+If a team is not able to run the car in this dedicated time slot, we automatically move to the next team according to the schedule.

-5. The teams are allowed to change the configuration of their algorithms in between the heats, and even during the heat.
+4. The teams are allowed to change the configuration of their algorithms in between the attempts, and even during their designated time slot.
 When the configuration is changed during the heat, the car must stand still.
-In other words, the teams cannot update the configuration on-line while the car moves.
+In other words, the teams cannot update the configuration on-line while the car is moving.

-6. The map (track layout) is **known** a priori and the track layout does not change over the whole competition.
+5. The map (track layout) is **known** a priori and the track layout does not change over the whole competition.
 Keep in mind that cars crash into the walls and the layout of the track might slightly shift a little bit.
 Please consider this in your algorithms.

-7. The final score for the qualification is two parts: Firstly, based on the ranking of the **fastest laptimes** you receive points.
+6. The final score for the qualification is two parts: Firstly, based on the ranking of the **fastest laptimes** you receive points.
 E.g. with 10 teams the fastest team receives 10 points, second fastest 9 points, thrid fastest 8 points …. and so on.
 Secondly, based on the number of **consecutive uninterrupted laps**, a ranking of the teams is created and therefore the teams receive points.
 E.g. with 10 teams the team with the most laps receives 10 points, second team 9 points, thrid team 8 points …. and so on.
 The final score is the sum of both scores.
 Note that the best lap times and number of laps has to be obtained from the same uninterrupted session.

 ### 2.4.3 Requirements for Time Trial qualification